Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 • Private Subnet:

-• Create a private subnet with a CIDR block such as 10.0.2.0/24 for instances that won’t need direct internet access.
+• Use a CIDR block like 10.0.2.0/24 for the private subnet for any associated instances that won’t require direct internet access.

-• Create and attach an Internet Gateway to your VPC (MyVPC).
+• It is necessary to first create and attach an Internet Gateway to your VPC (MyVPC).

 4. Configure Route Tables